jesuslnv/SeleniumControl/readme.md

 Here is a [sample](https://github.com/jesuslnv/Infrastructure) project that you can download and run on your PC to test this library.
-Also the base documentation for this project is in the GitHub Readme and inside the source code.
+The base documentation for this project is in the GitHub Readme and inside the source code.

 <!-- LINKS -->